josephkligel/python_programs/README.md

 gitPushAll.py: Command line tool to automatically push git changes to Github, saving all working progress in the directory it is called.
 Requires git to be already installed.

+gitpy.py: Command line tool to push and pull all git directories in a Linux setting.
+Cannot git push.
+Use gitPushAll.py for pushing. gitpy includes a program, extractRepos.py, that pulls the repository names from the Zigjag github page.

 listFiles.py: Commaned line tool to list files in a specified directory.

 picksite.py: Choose from list of sites to go to and bash will open the website.